 - Pepita seeds or crushed graham crackers (optional for topping)

 - 1/4 teaspoon of cinnamon

 - 1-2 Tablespoon(s) agave nectar or maple syrup

 - Place all ingredients in blender except for the ice and blend until smooth.
 Add any additional spices or agave to taste or a little additional water if it’s too thick.
 Then add ice cubes and blend until very smooth again.

-- Top with hulled pumpkin seeds (pepitas) and a little extra cinnamon and enjoy!
+- Top with hulled pumpkin seeds (pepitas) or crushed graham crackers and a little extra cinnamon.
+Enjoy!

 Recipe modified from: Fat Girl Trapped in a Skinny Body.